rakvium/rufus-scheduler/README.md

 ## Rufus::Scheduler.singleton

 Do not want to store a reference to your rufus-scheduler instance?
-Then ```Rufus::Scheduler.singleton``` can help, it returns a singleon instance of the scheduler, initialized the first time this class method is called.
+Then ```Rufus::Scheduler.singleton``` can help, it returns a singleton instance of the scheduler, initialized the first time this class method is called.

 ```ruby
 Rufus::Scheduler.singleton.every '10s' { puts "hello, world!" }